wststone/rozstone.com/apps/web/_blogs/building-this-site.md

 ### User system

 ## Seprate Package for building UI

 I Decided to stop using tailwind for the ui package, there are few reasons:

-- While compiling, it kept throwing errors because tailwind specified location is outside of the web folder, the ui package also has the in the requested module
+- While compiling, it kept throwing errors because tailwind specified location is outside of the web folder, the ui package also has the in the requested module:

 ```js
 // ./styles/globals.css:4:0